Space Shuttle Solid Rocket Booster

 The Space Shuttle Solid Rocket Booster (SRB) was the first solid-propellant rocket to be used for primary propulsion on a vehicle used for human spaceflight.
-A pair of them provided 85% of the Space Shuttle's thrust at liftoff and for the first two minutes of ascent.
+The two SRBs provided 85% of the Space Shuttle's thrust at liftoff and for the first two minutes of ascent.
 After burnout, they were jettisoned, and parachuted into the Atlantic Ocean, where they were recovered, examined, refurbished, and reused.

-The Space Shuttle SRBs were the most powerful solid rocket motors to ever launch humans.
+The Space Shuttle SRBs were the most powerful solid rocket motors ever flown at the time of their debut.
 The Space Launch System (SLS) SRBs, adapted from the shuttle, surpassed it as the most powerful solid rocket motors ever flown, after the launch of the Artemis 1 mission in 2022.
 Each Space Shuttle SRB provided a maximum 14.7 MN thrust, roughly double the most powerful single-combustion chamber liquid-propellant rocket engine ever flown, the Rocketdyne F-1.
 With a combined mass of about 1180 MT, they comprised over half the mass of the Shuttle stack at liftoff.

 The motor segments of the SRBs were manufactured by Thiokol of Brigham City, Utah, which was later purchased by Alliant Techsystems (ATK).
 The prime contractor for the integration of all the components and retrieval of the spent SRBs, was United Space Boosters Inc., a subsidiary of Pratt & Whitney.
 The contract was subsequently transitioned to United Space Alliance, a joint venture of Boeing and Lockheed Martin.

 Out of 270 SRBs launched over the Shuttle program, all but four were recovered – those from STS-4 (due to a parachute malfunction) and STS-51-L (destroyed by the range safety officer during the Challenger disaster).
 Over 5,000 parts were refurbished for reuse after each flight.
 The final set of SRBs that launched STS-135 included parts that had flown on 59 previous missions, including STS-1.
 Recovery also allowed post-flight examination of the boosters, identification of anomalies, and incremental design improvements.
+Refurbished segments have been used on the solid rocket boosters of the Space Launch System.